Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 |---|---|---|

-| Primary focus | Governance, readiness, alignment | Deep-dive execution, verification |
+| Primary focus | Governance, alignment | Deep-dive execution, verification |

-| Input material | Broad company documents | Specific evidence artifacts |
+| Input material | Broad documents | Specific evidence artifacts |

-| Setup & effort | Low prep | Highly specialized procedures |
+| Setup & effort | Low prep | Highly specialized |

-| Key output | Gap analysis, compliance status | Audit-ready workpapers, visual evidence |
+| Key output | Gap analysis, mapping | Audit-ready workpapers, visual evidence |

-| Primary use cases | Multi-framework readiness | SOX compliance, financial audits |
+| Primary use cases | Multi-framework readiness | SOX compliance, deep-dive validation |

 Why It Compounds: Test the Evidence Once